Find an information session for your graduate school and program.

 The Cultural Centers , which include the Gender & Sexuality Center and the Intercultural Center serve as both physical spaces where students build community, and as outlets for student-run programs that explore social issues and identity.
 The Cultural Centers bring students together to increase their understanding, and embrace their roles, as members of a diverse community on the local and global levels.

-The Office of Diversity Outreach & Community Engagement is dedicated to the university’s goals of diversity, inclusion, and equity in the Ignatian Tradition.
-DECO promotes a campus climate and culture that values diversity in all its forms through community outreach, and by providing resources, events, inclusive dialogues, interpersonal experiences, and intercultural appreciation that support a thriving and inclusive campus climate.
+The Office of Antiracism, Diversity, Equity, and Inclusion is dedicated to the university’s goals of diversity, inclusion, and equity in the Ignatian Tradition.
+ADEI promotes a campus climate and culture that values diversity in all its forms through community outreach, and by providing resources, events, inclusive dialogues, interpersonal experiences, and intercultural appreciation that support a thriving and inclusive campus climate.

 While graduate students are welcome to apply for available spaces through Student Housing, you are strongly encouraged to consider off-campus housing.
 USF’s Off-Campus Living resource provides listings for apartments and roommates, resources for tenants' rights, and other helpful strategies for living in San Francisco.